-Assessing and Filling Emotional Needs: The REAL (and Messy) Cornerstone of Emotional Intelligence Development in the Workplace
+Assessing and Filling Emotional Needs: EQ in the Workplace

 Here’s a challenge though.
 In the business world, while there are numerous assessments to help us better understand and develop our emotional intelligence, the number of assessments to understand and develop our self-awareness, per se, is not nearly as voluminous.
 It’s not easy to develop self-awareness in those who are not self-aware or low on the self-awareness scale.
 The saying, “You don’t know what you don’t know” applies and it can be most difficult to train someone to see what they cannot see for themselves.

 Add to that the harsh, cruel reality that self-awareness as a training topic, has historically been viewed in corporate circles as too “touchy feely” and not adequately substantiated as an attribute that produces sustainable bottom-line results.
 Helping others to “get to know themselves” as a means to improve business performance can be messy because it’s complex and each individual’s experiences, knowledge, skills and attitudes factor into the equation.
 However, as emotional intelligence skill development continues to attract some well-deserved attention in businesses around the world, perhaps it’s time we look at it more closely, specifically in how we assess it—starting with self-awareness.

 Time to Dig Deeper

 Let’s say we buy into the idea that self-awareness is the cornerstone of emotional intelligence.
 If we were building a skyscraper (which is an apt analogy for emotional intelligence), we wouldn’t start at the top, would we?

 Now, let’s take it a step further and ask then, what’s the cornerstone of self-awareness?
 What needs to be developed within ourselves to be more self-aware?
 Or, posed in another way, what gets in the way of us becoming more self-aware?